-Born on January 10, 1988 in Vancouver, Canada, Michael Aaron Cheng is a Canadian actor known for his versatile, masculine and buff look.
+Born in Vancouver, Canada, Michael Aaron Cheng is a Canadian actor known for his versatile, masculine and buff look.
 He found his passion in acting when he was 15 years old, after choosing drama as one of his electives in high school.
 He then went on to take courses in production and filmmaking.
 After deciding to pursue acting full time, he obtained an acting school diploma from School Creative.
 For the past 11 years, his passion for acting has continued to thrive and develop.
 The industry has shaped his appreciation for the art of human interaction, and unlocked his own potential for acting, modeling and stunt work.
 His commitment to the industry is the by-product of his burning passion for the craft of acting.

 After high school, Michael was involved with a non-profit organization called Miscellaneous Productions for 3 years.
 During this time, he performed shows for his community and developed core roots in the theatre industry.
 Briefly considering a career in the trades, Michael chose to instead follow his passion for acting, and turned his attention to film and television.